Bakhtiarii/UltimateTicTacToe-RL/README.md

 NumPy for efficient array operations
 Experience Replay for stable Q-learning

-🎯 Learning Insights
-This project demonstrates:

-How DRL can handle games with hierarchical decision-making and complex rule constraints The importance of proper action masking in environments with invalid moves The effectiveness of experience replay in stabilizing learning for complex state spaces The balance between exploration and exploitation in discovering optimal strategies

-📈 Future Enhancements

-Implement prioritized experience replay for more efficient learning Add support for multi-agent competitive training Develop a web interface for human vs AI gameplay Explore advanced architectures like Double DQN or Dueling DQN Implement curriculum learning with progressive difficulty

-👥 Contributors

-Yash Morankar
-Ojas Natu
-Dhaval Hatzade
-Mohammedreza Bakhtiari

 📚 References
 This project builds upon foundational work in deep reinforcement learning, particularly the DQN architecture introduced by Mnih et al. (2015) and applies it to the unique challenges of Ultimate Tic-Tac-Toe's nested game structure.